HHiD/HHDZhiHuRRSReader_Masonry_AFNetworking/README.md

 I will integrate the new knowlege into this program, different knowlege has different repository.

-Using git submodule intergrated AFNetworking and Masonry.
+This one has used git submodule to integrate AFNetworking and Masonry.